DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/reporters.md

 ## Searching for Reporter Plugins

 Reporter plugins are npm packages.
-The reporter package name consists of two parts - the `{testcafe-reporter-}` prefix and the name of a reporter itself; for example, `{testcafe-reporter-list}`.
+The reporter package name consists of two parts - the `testcafe-reporter-` prefix and the name of a reporter itself; for example, `testcafe-reporter-list`.

 You can search for available reporter packages on npm: [https://www.npmjs.com/search?q=testcafe-reporter](https://www.npmjs.com/search?q=testcafe-reporter).

 ## Installing the Reporters

-You can install reporter packages from npm in two ways:
+You can install reporter packages from npm as you would install any other plugin.
+See [Installing Plugins](../../extending-testcafe/index.md#installing-plugins).

-* **locally** - if you are going to use reporters within TestCafe installed locally.

-    Navigate to your project directory and run `npm install --save-dev testcafe-reporter-{reporterName}`.
-    Note that the reporter package name must follow the `testcafe-reporter-{reporterName}` pattern.

-    The following example demonstrates how you can install the list reporter package.

-    ```bash
-    npm install --save-dev testcafe-reporter-list
-    ```

-* **globally** - if the TestCafe module is installed globally or you are going to use reporters within other projects as well.

-    Run the `npm install` command with the `-g` flag.

-    ```bash
-    npm install -g testcafe-reporter-list
-    ```

 ## Using the Reporters